KelvinCode1234/Productivity-Timer/README.md

 ## Usage
 1. Click the Productivity Timer icon in your Chrome toolbar to open the popup.
 2. Set your desired timer duration or use the default 25 minutes.
-3. Use the Start, Pause, and Reset buttons to control the timer.
+3. Use the Start, Pause, Resume, and Reset buttons to control the timer.
+You will see toast notifications for every action.
-4. When the timer ends, you will receive a notification and the session will be added to your history.
+4. When the timer ends, you will receive a desktop notification even if the popup is closed or the browser is minimized.
+5. Your timer session will be added to your history.

 ## File Structure
 - `manifest.json` - Extension manifest file
 - `popup.html` - Main popup UI
-- `popup.js` - Timer logic and event handling
+- `popup.js` - Timer logic, UI, and communication with background
+- `background.js` - Persistent timer and notification logic (runs even when popup is closed)
 - `popup.css` - Styles for the popup
 - `icons/` - Extension icons (16x16, 48x48, 128x128)
+- `LICENSE` - MIT License
+- `README.md` - Project documentation

 ## Permissions
 - `notifications` - To show desktop notifications when the timer ends
-- `storage` - To save timer history locally
+- `storage` - To save timer history and timer state
+- `alarms` - To run the timer in the background

 ## Screenshots
 ![Screenshot](https://img.icons8.com/color/48/timer--v1.png)